-Both the Ministers are keen and eager to help—I say that in advance because I do not want them to think I am attacking them, because I am not doing so—but I have to say that there are things I have to say tonight about universal credit and where it is, and the fact that it is having an impact on my constituents.
+Both the Ministers are keen and eager to help—I say that in advance because I do not want them to think I am attacking them, because I am not doing so—but there are things I have to say tonight about universal credit and where it is, and the fact that it is having an impact on my constituents.
 It would be remiss of me to come to this Chamber and not to say that.
 I wanted to say that first, because I know the Under-Secretary always responds; he knows that, because I have spoken to him before about it.
 None the less, we are where we are on these issues.

 The Equality and Human Rights Commission has done a very in-depth analysis, which I and others have read; indeed, some right hon. and hon.
 Members have referred to it.
 It shows that the bottom two deciles will lose, on average, approximately 10% of their net income, with much smaller losses for those higher up the income distribution.
 Negative impacts are particularly large for households with more disabled members and for individuals with more severe disabilities, as well as for lone parents and those on low incomes.